-Unfortunately, the employee, that is now in the role that they cannot adequately fill is usually punished by termination or sent to training.
+Unfortunately, the employee who is now in a role they cannot adequately fill is usually punished by termination or sent to training.

 You cannot teach a tadpole to be a frog by giving it jumping lessons.

-People cannot be taught, coached, developed and trained to work at a level of complexity above what they are capable of doing.
+People cannot be taught, coached, developed, and trained to work at a level of complexity above what they can do.
 The only way that people grow into their potential is through;

 - Maturation (growing older)